dwightjack/grunt-ejs-render/README.md

 > Render ejs templates with custom data and helpers

+:exclamation: :exclamation:**MAINTAINERS WANTED: I'm no longer maintaining this project.
+Feel free to drop me a line if you're interested in keeping up the development** :exclamation: :exclamation:

 This plugin provides ejs static rendering to enhance static file development.

 Aside from default [ejs features](https://github.com/visionmedia/ejs#features) it provides: